reginak03/Online-Chess-Game/README.md

 # Online chess game

 ## Description
-This project consists of building an online chess game using HTML, CSS, and JavaScript.
-The goal is to create an interactive 2-player chess game that works in the browser, using only local technologies — no servers are required.
-Players should be able to move pieces according to chess rules, restart games, and track whose turn it is.
+An interactive 2-player online chess game built with HTML, CSS, and JavaScript.
+Players are able to move pieces according to chess rules, restart the game, track the moves played and more, with a user-friendly interface.

-The chess board will be generated dynamically with JavaScript, and all the logic — including legal move detection, check/checkmate logic, turn switching, and move history — must be implemented in JavaScript.
-The game runs completely in the browser and does not require any backend.

-## Tasks
+## Functionalities Implemented
-- do the remaining 3 vids for other rules.
+- Normal chess game rules (pieces can only be dropped on a square if it is part of their legal moves)
+- Other rules such as the castling and en passant, as well as the promotion rule
+- restart game
+- undo a move
+- enabling/disabling check detection
+- turn switching with highlighting of the player's turn's pieces
-- Implement a move history panel.
+- move history panel for each player
+- highlighting legal moves of a selected piece

+## Future Implementations
+- Draw logic
+- Play with AI
+- Redo button
+- Animate undo visually
+- Responsiveness for different screen sizes
-- Highlight pieces when check/checkmate happens
+- Highlight pieces when check/checkmate happens (currently player is only informed, not shown)
-- play with AI
-- Final testing.
-Create README with instructions and screenshots.
-Submit as Git repo.
+- More game testing for errors